Saxsori/Saxsori/README.md

 👩🏻‍💻 I have a passion for learning and sharing what I've learnt with people 👩🏻‍💻

-🔍 I'm always curious and like to disscuss anything 🔎
+🔍 I'm always curious and like to disscuss everything 🔎

 🕷 Mysterious Things, Unsloved Problems, Bugs, and Weird Algorithms keeps me awake 🕷

 ### ✨ I will share here my projects that I have done so far, feel free to check them out ✨

-Currently I'm studying at 42 AbuDhabi, so most of my projects is in C/C++.
+I'm currently studying at 42 AbuDhabi, so most of my projects is in C/C++.

 ### 🎯 My goals 🎯
 - Learn new languages